-They temporarily switched back to using proprietary software to drive their Amada machine tools – an LCG 3015 3.5kw laser and AE 2510NTpunch press – but Ray Ashby says they returned to Radan for the two main benefits it brings them: sheet utilisation and speed.
+They temporarily switched back to using proprietary software to drive their Amada machine tools – an LCG 3015 3.5kw laser and AE 2510NTpunch press – but Ray Ashby says they returned to RADAN for the two main benefits it brings them: sheet utilization and speed.

 While their business has been built principally on supplying the lift trade with components such as doors and architraves, machine bed plates, car frames, landing stations, car operating panes and guide alignment tools, they have diversified into the construction industry and sheet metal fabrication.

 “It’s absolutely critical that the parts we produce are high precision,” says Ray Ashby.
 “Our tolerances are normally within + or – 0.5 mm, but some are as tight as + or – 0.1 mm.
 With the rising cost of raw materials and customers demanding ever faster lead times, RADAN ensures perfectly punched and profiled parts are nested in the most efficient way to keep scrap to a minimum, and time savings of at least 30 percent.

 “RADAN has reduced the time taken from inputting a DXF file to cutting metal, down to just minutes.
 And where we’ve got offcuts we can simply pull a program up and change the sheet size at the touch of a button.”

 His team are able to modify programs easily – for instance turning a component through 90 degrees and retooling it.

 Since buying the company from his late Father’s estate and sleeping business partner, Ray Ashby has invested heavily in CNC cutting machinery and an Amada MP250 automatic conveyor at the 10,000 square foot factory in Essex.